computelab/config/README.md

 Stacked together.
 [Example]

-2. Comma-delimited key
+### Comma-delimited key

 Can be read flattened from Java properties.
 The same key can be read as JSON path.
 This is handled transparently.

 [Example here]

-3. DefaultConfig
+### DefaultConfig

-4. ConfigBuilder
+### ConfigBuilder

-5. Light-weight ConfigReader
+### Light-weight ConfigReader

+### Design Principles

+1. No annotations
+2. Miniml dependencies.
+For example, we do not expose any Gson objects on the interface.
+Instead they are wrapped in and handled transparently for you.